percona/pmm-doc/docs/using/alerting.md

 After provisioning the resources required for creating Percona templated alerts, you are now ready to create your alert:
 1. Go to **Alerting > Alert Rules**, and click **New alert rule**.
 2. On the **Create alert rule** page, select the **Percona templated alert** option.
 If you want to learn about creating Grafana alerts instead, check our [Grafana's documentation](https://grafana.com/docs/grafana/latest/alerting/).
 3. In the **Template details** section, choose the template on which you want to base the new alert rule.
-This automatically populates the **Name**, **Duration** and **Severity** fields with information from the template.
+This automatically populates the **Name**, **Duration**, and **Severity** fields with information from the template.
 You can change these values if you want to override the default specifications in the template.
 4. In the **Filters** field, specify if you want the alert rule to apply only to specific services or nodes.
 For example: `service_name'`, Operator:`=(EQUAL)`, VALUE: `ps5.7`.
 5. From the **Folder** drop-down menu, select the location where you want to store the rule.
 6. Click **Save and Exit** to close the page and go to the **Alert Rules** tab where you can review, edit and silence your new alert.